cosinekitty/astronomy/source/kotlin/doc/search-altitude.md

 Astronomical twilight uses -18 degrees as the altitude value.

+By convention for twilight time calculations, the altitude is not corrected for atmospheric refraction.
+This is because the target altitudes are below the horizon, and refraction is not directly observable.

+searchAltitude is not intended to find rise/set times of a body for two reasons: (1) Rise/set times of the Sun or Moon are defined by their topmost visible portion, not their centers.
+(2) Rise/set times are affected significantly by atmospheric refraction.
+Therefore, it is better to use [searchRiseSet](search-rise-set.md) to find rise/set times, which corrects for both of these considerations.

+searchAltitude will not work reliably for altitudes at or near the body's maximum or minimum altitudes.
+To find the time a body reaches minimum or maximum altitude angles, use [searchHourAngle](search-hour-angle.md).

 #### Return

 The date and time of the altitude event, or null if no such event occurs within the specified time window.